axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq

-To run async queries within *Entity Framework 6* use the "special" build (there's an extra dependency for that; thus, the extra build).
+To run async queries within *Entity Framework 6* applications use the "special" build (there's an extra dependency for that; thus, the extra build).

     PM> Install-Package NeinLinq.EF6

-To run async queries within *Entity Framework 7* use the "special" build (again, there's an extra dependency for that; thus, the extra build).
+To run async queries within *Entity Framework 7* applications use the "special" build (again, there's an extra dependency for that; thus, the extra build).

     PM> Install-Package NeinLinq.EF7

 Lambda injection
 ----------------

-Many LINQ providers can only support a very minor subset of .NET functionality, they cannot even support our own "functions".
+Many LINQ providers can only support a very minor subset of .NET functionality, they even cannot support our own "functions".
 Say, we implement a simple method `LimitText` and use it within an ordinary LINQ query, which will get translated to SQL through *Entity Framework*...

 > *LINQ to Entities does not recognize the method 'System.String LimitText(System.String, Int32)' method, and this method cannot be translated into a store expression.*